tim6her/H10-over-rings-of-integers-slides/presentation.md

 ### Definition

-Let $R$ be an at most countable commutatve ring with unit.
+Let $R$ be an at most countable commutative ring with unit.
 The $R$-language  is $\lang_{R} = \lang_{ring} ∪ \set{c_r \mid r ∈ R}$.

 . . .